mtj0928/key-value-storage/README.md

 }
 ```

-2. Make a storage and read / write the value via the auto generated property.
+2. Make a storage and read / write the value by `@dynamicMemberLookup`

 ```swift
 let storage = KeyValueStorage<AppKeys>(backend: UserDefaults.standard)